nesmarsollie/fury_andesui-android/demoapp/src/main/res/raw/andesui_demoapp_changelog.md

+#3.8.0
+## 🚀 Feature
+- Added keystores inside the demoapp module so each build will use that instead of the particular keystore located in every machine.

 # v3.7.0
 ## 🚀 Feature
 - Added new icons for "To Agree" and "Info" (with outer circle)

 ## 🛠 Fixes
-- Demoapp Dropdown activity scrollview container added to avoid cutting content
+- Demoapp dropdown showcase scrollview container added to avoid cutting content
 - Demoapp thumbnail showcase with same resource id as component fixed
 - Dropdown label deleted in standalone type | Author: [@snti](https://github.com/snti)